pytransitions/transitions/README.md

 States are initialized _once_ when added to the machine and will persist until they are removed from it.
 In other words: if you alter the attributes of a state object, this change will NOT be reset the next time you enter that state.
 Have a look at how to [extend state features](#state-features) in case you require some other behaviour.

 #### <a name="state-callbacks"></a>Callbacks

+But just having states and being able to move around between them (transitions) isn't very useful by itself.
+What if you want to do something, perform some _action_ when you enter or exit a state?
+This is where _callbacks_ come in.

 A `State` can also be associated with a list of `enter` and `exit` callbacks, which are called whenever the state machine enters or leaves that state.
 You can specify callbacks during initialization by passing them to a `State` object constructor, in a state property dictionary, or add them later.